 Are you thinking about bottle feeding your baby?
 It can be hard deciphering what is true and what is not when you have questions about bottle feeding.
-That’s why we’ve gathered our JuJuBe team to debunk common myths about the bottle feeding process!
+That’s why we’ve gathered our JuJuBe team to debunk common myths about the bottle feeding process.
 One thing to remember, though, is that not one single way will work best for every mom and every baby.
 The only thing that’s best for your baby is getting fed.

 Bottle Feeding Myth 1: You Make the Decision Before Baby Comes

 Even though you might have a preference as to whether you’re going to nurse your baby or bottle feed your baby, your plans might not always work out.
 Many mothers who are set on nursing their child find their baby is not interested in nursing and wants to use a bottle instead.
-While not as common, the same goes for mothers who want to exclusively use a bottle feeding for their baby.
+While not as common, the same goes for mothers who want to exclusively use a bottle for their infant.
 They might find their baby wants to nurse instead of using a bottle.

 It’s great to have an idea for what you want to do before birth, but make sure you stay flexible and open to trying different things.
-Every baby is different and just because you want to bottle feed or nurse doesn’t always mean your baby wants the same thing.
-Make your decision using the best information available, but remember you can always change your mind to make sure your baby is getting the best nutrition possible.
+Every infant is different and just because you want to bottle feed or nurse doesn’t always mean your baby wants the same thing.
+Make your decision using the best information available, but remember you can always change your mind to make sure your newborn is getting the best nutrition possible.

 Bottle Feeding Myth 2: You Have to Use Hot Water for a Bottle

 Many parents worry about whether the baby bottle bag they are using will keep the bottle warm for their baby.
-Bottle bags can keep formula warm, but it’s not absolutely essential.
+Bottle bags can keep infant formula warm, but it’s not absolutely essential.
 Parents in the past would find it difficult to heat a bottle when they were out and about, but formula doesn’t have to be hot or even warm to work effectively.
 Despite this, you don’t want your bottle feeding to be freezing cold because that can be difficult for your baby to digest, but you shouldn’t worry about getting the bottle hot every time.

 If you want to make sure your bottle is the right temperature, a good gauge is testing it on the delicate skin of your wrist.
 You should not get burnt by the formula, but if the formula comes out of the bottle and feels very cold, it might be too cold for the baby but will still be better than a scalding hot bottle.
-Then, place within the insulated pocket of your baby bottle bag (almost all JuJuBe bags come with one!) to make sure your bottle is protected as you go about your errands.
+Then, place within the insulated pocket of your baby bag (almost all JuJuBe bags come with one!) to make sure your bottle is protected as you go about your errands.